Wayne Rooney: Drink-driving conviction

 On 1 September 2017, Rooney was arrested in Wilmslow by Cheshire police after being caught driving over the prescribed alcohol limit.
 He appeared at Stockport Magistrates' Court on 18 September and pleaded guilty to drink driving.
 Rooney was fined £170 by the court and banned from driving for two years, and was ordered to complete 100 hours of unpaid work as part of a twelve-month community order; Everton fined him two weeks' wages, which was in the region of £300,000.

 Intoxication and profanity arrest

-On 16 December 2018, Rooney was arrested at Washington Dulles International Airport in Loudoun County, Virginia, charged with public intoxication and use of profanity in public.
-He was released without bail on a personal recognizance bond, then fined $25 plus $91 in costs without going to court.
+On 16 December 2018, Rooney was arrested at Washington Dulles International Airport in Loudoun County, Virginia, United States, charged with public intoxication and use of profanity in public.
+He was released without bail on a personal recognizance bond, then fined US$25 plus US$91 in costs without going to court.